Tubbz-alt/php-parser/README.md

 <a name="c-2-4-5"></a>
 #### Space particle

-`space` particle skips zero or more consecutives spaces and tabs characters in the input until the next non space non tab character.
+`space` particle skips zero or more consecutive spaces and tabs characters in the input until the next non space non tab character.
 It does not pass any parameters to the handler.

 It does not expect any space or tab character to be present, but if they are it skips them.

-Use `space` particles to conveniently allow any number of optional spaces and tabs between two other consecutives particles.
+Use `space` particles to conveniently allow any number of optional spaces and tabs between two other consecutive particles.

 Example: